-Arguably, it would be extremely ridiculous to pass to a true high pitch in Japanese.
+Arguably, it would be extremely ridiculous to pass to a true high pitch even in Japanese, which has very similar tone patterns.
 So, even in Greek, the real pattern must be within the unmarked low pitch band to the marked mid one (as shown in our tonograms), either steady, ['] (ie [[-]]), or falling [,].

 1.9.
 As a matter of fact, those 'experts' who made Greek recordings using high pitches, believing to be actually reproducing what it was, in reality, made fools of themselves.

 It is sufficient to quickly listen to some of the cartoon-like recordings made by Stephen G. Daitz, who passed for a renowned celebrated model to be followed.